oguz-duman/gui-based-image-processing-with-opencv/README.md

 ---
 ## Code Structure

-* The application is organized around six main classes, each with a specific role:
+The application is organized into two main layers: `gui` and `app`.
+- #### `gui/` – User Interface Layer

-* `MainWindow`: Initializes the GUI and manages the main layout of the application.
+    - This layer defines the GUI logic and visual structure of the application:

-* `UIManagement`: Handles user interactions such as drag-and-drop, switching between multiple views (e.g., histogram or color layers), file selection etc.

-* `Pipeline`: Manages operations like adding, removing, reordering, and executing toolboxes in the order they are applied.

-* `Toolboxes`: Each image processing method is represented as an independent toolbox (e.g., BrightnessBox, ContrastBox).
-These toolboxes are the core interactive modules that users can add to the processing pipeline.

-* To avoid repetitive code and speed up toolbox development, all toolboxes inherit from two base classes:

-* `UIComponents`: Provides reusable GUI elements like buttons, sliders, and input fields.

-* `Processor`: Contains the actual image processing functions, built using OpenCV.
+    - `main_window.py`: Initializes the main window and overall layout.
+    - `gui_management.py`: Handles GUI interactions such as drag-and-drop and view toggling.
+    - `gui_components.py`: Contains reusable widgets (buttons, sliders, inputs) used throughout the interface.
+- #### `app/` – Application Logic Layer
+    - This layer encapsulates the core logic and image processing behavior.
+    - `pipeline.py`: Manages the sequence of processing steps.
+    - `toolbox_bases.py`: Defines base classes for toolboxes, unifying their behavior and appearance.
+    - `processor_utils.py`: Includes helper functions shared across multiple processors.
+    - `toolboxes/`: Contains GUI modules (e.g., `BrightnessBox`, `ContrastBox`) representing individual image operations.
+    - `processors/`: Contains the algorithmic implementations (e.g., `brightness.py`, `contrast.py`), each tied to toolboxes.

 ---
 ## How to Add Your Own Image Processing Methods

-This project is built to be modular and easy to extend.
-To add a new image processing method, follow these steps:
+This project is designed to be modular and easy to extend.
+To add a new image processing tool, follow these steps:

+1. **Register the Toolbox**
-1. **Update the `TOOLBOXES` list in `constants.py`:**
+    Update the `TOOLBOXES` list in `constants.py` by adding a new dictionary entry.
-    Add a new dictionary entry with a display name and class name.
 Use the following structure:

     ```python
     "YOUR_METHOD": {